What are digital x-rays?

 How often should dental x-rays be taken?

 The need for dental x-rays depends on each patient and their individual dental needs.
-Dr. Huang will recommend the necessary x-rays for you based upon the review of your medical and dental history.
+Dr. Huang will recommend the necessary x-rays for you based on the review of your medical and dental history.
 Factors that can determine how often a patient might need dental x-rays are: signs and symptoms, your age, and your risk for disease.
 Often when seeing a new dental provider, a new set of full mouth x-rays will be taken.
 If x-rays were recently taken, they can sometimes be requested from your previous dental provider.

 Contact All In One Dental Innovations in Dublin, CA today!